Simone Ashley: Breakthrough, film work and music (2022–present)

 Having auditioned in 2020, it was announced in February 2021 that Ashley would star as leading lady Kate Sharma, opposite Jonathan Bailey, in the second series of the Shondaland-produced Netflix romance period drama Bridgerton, based on the second novel in Julia Quinn's Bridgerton series, The Viscount Who Loved Me.
 The series was released in March 2022.
 She reprised her role for the third series.

 Ashley was named one of Variety's 2021 Brits to Watch.
 In 2022, Ashley featured in the Forbes 30 Under 30 list in European entertainment, the Time 100 Next, and The Hollywood Reporters Great British and Irish Film and TV Breakouts.
 She appeared on the cover of British Vogue's December 2022 and March 2024 issues, the latter as part of an ensemble of 40 women gathered to honor and celebrate Edward Enninful's tenure as editor.

 She played Indira, a sister of Ariel, in the 2023 live-action film adaptation of Disney's The Little Mermaid.
 On 9 July 2024, Ashley was cast in the film F1, but her role was mostly cut.

-In March 2025, Simone starred as the lead actor in movie Picture This.
-She played Pia, older sister to Sonal, whose wedding is the side backdrop to the film.
+In 2025, Ashley had starring film roles in the romantic comedy Picture This on Amazon Prime as Pia and the psychological thriller This Tempting Madness as Mia.
 In March 2025, Ashley revealed that she was in the process of recording her debut album with producer Fraser T. Smith.

-Simone has been L'Oréal Paris UK&I Ambassador since May 2024.
+She became a L'Oréal Paris spokesperson in May 2024.

+In February 2026, it was announced that Ashley had joined the cast of the A24 comedy film Peaked, directed by Molly Gordon.
+That same month, Ashley was also confirmed to star in Dominic Savage's upcoming musical romance Falling alongside Sam Claflin and Evan Peters.

+She released her debut EP, Songs I Wrote In New York on April 10th, 2026.

 Personal life

 From summer 2022 to January 2025, Ashley was in a relationship with former lawyer Constantin "Tino" Klein, the CEO of F.A.T.
 Ice Race, after meeting at the 2022 Monaco Grand Prix.
+As of 2022, Ashley has a show cocker spaniel.